SirGamah/Smart-Grid-Stability-and-Reliability---Project/README.md

 ## 3. Methodology

-Our methodology involved the following steps:
+The methodology involved the following steps:

 *   **Data Loading and Exploration:** The smart grid dataset was loaded and initially explored to understand its structure, data types, and identify missing values.
 (Consider placing an image of `df.head()` or `df.info()` output here).
 *   **Data Preprocessing:** Missing values in the 'Fault Type' column were imputed with 'Unknown'.
 Categorical variables ('Fault Type' and 'Failure Risk') were encoded using one-hot encoding and label encoding, respectively.
 Numerical features were scaled using StandardScaler to ensure they contribute equally to the models.